biojiang/ccne/README.md

 Name|Description
 ---|:--
-ID|The sample ID user provided in the input file rpoB copy number|The estimated reads coverage of the input reference housekeeping gene KPC-2 copy number|The estimated reads coverage of the input carbapenemase-encoding gene ratio|Divide the reads coverage of carbapenemase-encoding gene into that of housekeeping gene
+ID|The sample ID user provided in the input file rpoB reads coverage|The estimated reads coverage of the input reference housekeeping gene KPC-2 reads coverage|The estimated reads coverage of the input carbapenemase-encoding gene ratio|Divide the reads coverage of carbapenemase-encoding gene into that of housekeeping gene
 # Dependencies
 * **bwa**</br>